Using Our Products: We Make Your Job Easier

 NOTE: Orders placed by U.S. financial institution clients who wish to pay by Automated Clearing House (ACH) via our invoice will be processed manually during our normal business hours Monday - Friday (excluding holidays) from 8:00 am to 5:00 pm PST.

-In order to access your digital templates, you will be required to create a BankPolicies.com User Account by visiting the My Account page of our website.
-You will register using your e-mail address and set a secure password for your account.
-Find the templates you need, add them to your online shopping cart, and proceed to the secure checkout.
+To access digital templates, create a BankPolicies.com User Account through the My Account page.
+Register using your e-mail address and set a secure password.
+Then select the templates you need, add them to your cart, and proceed to checkout.

 Products purchased from BankPolicies.com grants the purchaser a single use license, in which the products may not be used (copied, resold, performed, distributed, rented, sublicensed, altered, stored for subsequent use, etc. in whole or in part, in any manner which would constitute a violation under the Copyright Act) without BankPolicies.com's express prior written consent.